Focus Area: Ethical Frameworks

 – a range of practical issues

-- December 2014 – Objectives finalized with Executive Committee input
+- December 2014 – Objectives for workgroup finalized with Executive Committee input

 - February 2015 – Working group launched that addresses key priorities identified at the September 18, 2014 conference.